Equitable Access Policy FAQ

-No. Once you are no longer affiliated with the University of Maryland, College Park, any articles you write will not be subject to this policy and will not be licensed to UMD.
+No. Once you are no longer affiliated with the University of Maryland, College Park, any articles you write are not subject to this policy and are not licensed to UMD.
 Likewise, the voluntary Individual Equitable Access License only applies as long as the author is affiliated with UMD.

 Yes.
 If you are a co-author of an article, you should inform your co-authors about the nonexclusive license that you have granted UMD under this policy (or the voluntary Individual Equitable Access License), and if your co-authors cannot be convinced this is beneficial, then you can obtain a waiver for the article.

 Each joint author of an article holds copyright in the article and, individually, has the authority to grant UMD a nonexclusive license.
 However, one waiver from one author is sufficient to waive the license to UMD.

 Please contact the Libraries’ Open Scholarship Team (firstname.lastname@example.org) with any questions you may have about seeking a waiver for a co-authored paper.

 You have a number of options.
 You may:

 - Obtain a waiver of the license and let the publisher know that you have done so; or

 - Obtain an embargo to delay deposit of the work in DRUM and let the publisher know you have done so; or

 - Work to persuade the publisher that it should accept UMD’s nonexclusive license in order to be able to publish your article; or finally,